 Save your gadget or widget, and check out the grab button on your blog.
 Looks pretty good, right?

 Now you need to test out the "grabbable" code to make sure your readers will get a working button.
 To do that, just copy the code from your grab button box into a new gadget or widget on your blog.
-Click the image to make sure the link is working properly.
+Click the image.
+It should just refresh your page (if you're on your home page) or take you to your home page (if you're testing from another page).

 A note about comments: this tutorial was updated on April 12, 2013.
 Questions & answers in the comment thread from before that date refer to the old version of the code.
 If you have trouble with the tutorial, please feel free to ask a new question, even if it was already asked before.